tansvps/nsgaii-simplevit/README.md

 ├── simplevit_model.py # Definition of the SimpleViT model architecture
-├── save_population.py # Saves chromosome, accuracy, and model size for each generation ├── save_fronts.py # Extracts and stores Pareto fronts for analysis ├── Result/ # Output folder containing Generation files and result plots
+├── save_population.py # Saves chromosome, accuracy, and model size for each generation ├── save_fronts.py # Extracts and stores Pareto fronts for analysis ├── Result/ # Output folder containing Generation files and result plots'''